Host Items and Host Controls Overview

 Drag host controls from the Data Sources window onto your documents and worksheets.
 This enables you to add controls that are already bound to data.
 For more information, see Binding Data to Controls in Office Solutions.

-In document-level and application-level projects, you can also add some host controls to documents at run time.
+In document-level projects, and in application-level projects starting in SP1, you can also add some host controls to documents at run time.
 For more information, see Adding Controls to Office Documents at Run Time.

 For more information about how to add host controls to documents, see the following topics: